9 Hot tips – How to Start a Bakery

 Are you the go-to cake/cupcake person for every birthday?
 Do you make the best “only one more bite” desserts?
-If so, turning your talents, knowledge and will-to-succeed into a profitable business may be the next step on your path to success.
-A bakery is a very specific type of food establishment.
-This allows you to serve a unique market.
+If so, turning your talents, knowledge and will-to-succeed into a profitable bakery business may be the next step on your path to success.
+A bakery is a very specific type of food business.
+This allows you to provide a quality product to serve a unique market.
 The following 9 tips are a great place to start.

 1- What kind of bakery would you like to open?

-Some great things to consider when deciding which kind of bakery you wish to open is to assess your talents, budget and goals.
-Doing research on trends and local markets may also provide additional insights.
-Developing the new “it thing” may be daunting; however by creating a niche, you are helping to remove competitors.
+Some great things to consider when deciding which type of bakery you plan to start is to assess your talents, budget and set goals.
+Doing market research on trends and local markets may also provide additional insights.
+Developing the new “it thing” may be daunting; however by establishing a specialty bakery, you are creating a niche in the bakery industry, helping to remove competitors.
 An example of this would be: There are 3 local cupcake shops that offer many varieties of different cupcakes.
-A niche market could be offering nut-free cupcakes, or gluten-free and vegan.
+A niche market for your specialty bakery could be offering nut-free, gluten-free or vegan cupcakes.

 2- What kind of service options will you provide?

 In this day and age, many services are available online.
-Why not run a bakery online?
+Why not run an online bakery business from your home?
 With a great website and pictures of your creations, this could be a place to start, take orders and have pick up or delivery options.
+Running a business from your home can help reduce startup costs, because there is no need for a separate commercial space.

-A space where you can both sit down and dine is becoming a very big trend in the bakery industry.
-A space to order and also sit to enjoy the baked goods may help set you apart.
+A space where you can both sit down and dine is becoming a very big trend in bakery businesses.
+When choosing the location for your bakery, having a space to order and also sit to enjoy the baked goods may help set you apart from other bakery businesses.

 Mobile – Food Truck

 In Ontario food premises are subject to the Ontario Food Premises Regulation.
-When deciding which type of business you wish to open, familiarizing yourself with these regulations may influence your decision on how to proceed.
+When deciding which type of business you wish to open and the location of your business, familiarizing yourself with these regulations and licensing requirements may influence your decision on how to proceed.

 Health Protection and Promotion Act